Financial Samurai

 Manage Your Money In One Place

-If you are a millionaire, sign up for Personal Capital, the web’s #1 free wealth management tool to get a better handle on your finances.
-You can use Personal Capital to help monitor illegal use of your credit cards and other accounts with their tracking software.
+If you are a millionaire, sign up for Empower, the web’s #1 free wealth management tool to get a better handle on your finances.
+You can use Empower to help monitor illegal use of your credit cards and other accounts with their tracking software.

 In addition to better money oversight, run your investments through their award-winning Investment Checkup tool to see exactly how much you are paying in fees.
 I was paying $1,700 a year in fees I had no idea I was paying.